-This algorithm has one weak point: if an eigenvalue of $T{11}$ is near to an eigenvalue of $T{22}$ then the Sylvester equation may be ill-conditioned [19, sec.
-16.3].
-The problem can be partially solved by observing that the circle which separates the two regions is not a sharp division of the two regions of convergence (see the discussion at the end of section 3), so a slightly smaller or larger circle yields the same convergence results.
+This algorithm has one weak point: if an eigenvalue of T{11} is near to an eigenvalue of T{22} then the Sylvester equation may be ill-conditioned [19, sec.
+16.3] even if the Lambert W function is well-conditioned.
+The problem can be addressed by observing that the circle which separates the two regions is not a sharp division of the two regions of convergence (see the discussion at the end of section 3), so a slightly smaller or larger circle yields the same convergence results.
 If two eigenvalues of A are very near to the circle but in different regions it is possible to reduce or increase the radius of the circle in order to let the two eigenvalues belong to the same region.
-Nevertheless, there is no a priori lower bound independent of A on the gap between the eigenvalues in $T{11}$ and those in $T{22}$ (the Schur-based algorithm in [4] for the matrix unwinding function also has no lower bound on the gap between the eigenvalues in different blocks).
+Nevertheless, there is no a priori lower bound independent of A on the gap between the eigenvalues in T{11} and those in T{22} , while a lower bound dependent on the size n of A is $b_n = (R_M - R_m)/(n-1)$, where R_M and R_m are the largest and the smallest radii, respectively, that may be chosen for the splitting.
+In our experiments, even for matrices of medium size, say n = 1000, in the worst case we have not noticed a significant lack of accuracy due to ill conditioning of the Sylvester equation.